 About this talk

-10% of the profits will be donated to Bukharian Ethnographic Society and Bukharian Jewish Heritage "MEROS" museum.
+With your contribution, you will also be donating to the Bukharian Ethnographic Society and Bukharian Jewish Heritage "MEROS" museum.
 For several decades, its Executive Director, Mr. Aron Aronov, has transported embroidered garments, kitchen and farm implements, portraits and artifacts, and other examples of traditional Bukharian Jewish culture from his native Uzbekistan to New York, where they are displayed in his museum.

 Select below your type of admission.
 You will be asked to pay with a credit card.